-Generally recognized as the father of the Neo-Romantic movement in music, David Del Tredici has received numerous awards including the Pulitzer Prize and has been commissioned and performed by nearly every major orchestra and ensemble.
+With the appearance in 1976 of Final Alice, David Del Tredici's hour-long setting of Lewis Carroll for high soprano and large orchestra, a new movement in music, Neo-Romanticism, was born.
+Not only did Del Tredici forge for himself a fresh compositional path, but at the same time gave hope to a generation of young composers seeking a new way of composing.
 "Del Tredici," said Aaron Copland, "is that rare find among composers – a creator with a truly original gift.
 I venture to say that his music is certain to make a lasting impression on the American musical scene.
 I know of no other composer of his generation who composes music of greater freshness and daring, or with more personality."

 Final Alice is but one of a number of Alice in Wonderland settings written over a span of more than 25 years (1968-1996).
 Final Alice was followed by In Memory of a Summer Day, which was awarded the 1980 Pulitzer Prize in music.
 Both Final Alice and In Memory of A Summer Day became best-selling classical music recordings.
 The largest of the Alice pieces, Dum Dee Tweedle, an opera for soloists, chorus and orchestra, was premiered by Leonard Slatkin and the Detroit Symphony in 2013.

 Del Tredici's early works, in a more dissonant idiom, also focused obsessively on a single author – this time, James Joyce.
 The fruits of their union were many (1960-1966): Six Songs on Texts of James Joyce, I Hear an Army, Night Conjure-Verse and the tour de force for soprano and 16 instruments, Syzygy.